07 November 2019

-Browsers try their best to optimise loading pipeline by analysing DOM tree and determine what can they skip while doing the initial render.
+Browsers try their best to optimize loading pipeline by analyzing DOM tree and determining what can they skip while doing the initial render.
 They use various techniques to achieve that – for example by ignoring elements that have

 Note: If you’re looking for the new Lazy Loading HTML

 iframe tags introduced in recent Chrome versions, make sure to check out my next article: “The new native lazy loading for images and iframes in Chromium-based browsers”! 😁